22-03-14RevatureSalesforceTraining/Alchemy/README.md

 * Flows and triggers that increased productivity by creating wishlist items, generating records, creating tasks, and sending emails to notify when a high piority case is recived.

 To-do list:
-* Needs to rework the event, trigger, and flow for thumbs up notificaitons
+* Needs to rework the event, trigger, and flow for thumbs up notifications

 # Contributors